yehuya/Yeditor/README.md

 How to take Yeditor into your system, use it as you wish..

 ### How it works
-Yeditor api exists in the main function example:
+Yeditor api exists in the main function. example:
 ```javascript
 var Yeditor = new Yeditor();
 var Api = Yeditor.api;